LinkedIn Guide

 Image of metadata of a video gathered by the LinkedIn post inspector.

-See how easy that was?
 It literally takes 3 seconds!
-You can also check out anyone else's blogs/ videos/websites with the LinkedIn debugger tool (if you wish to share those on LinkedIn).
+You can also inspect blogs/ videos/websites with the LinkedIn debugger tool (if you wish to share those on LinkedIn).

 Okay, now that you know about Post Inspector, let's check out how we can use it to spot and fix different issues.

-Use it as a Linkedin Cache Debugger
+Use it as a LinkedIn cache debugger

 So you recently updated your blog content, but LinkedIn's link preview still displays an old version of it?